Limits Of Mass Customization Case Study Solution and Analysis

 5 C's of Marketing

-NASCAR is an auto racing company with having USP of high quality vehicle racing with a worldwide structure.
+Limits Of Mass Customization Case Study Analysis is an auto racing business with having USP of high quality automobile racing with a global structure.
 Its sector is sports team and events.

-Collaborations consists of suppliers, suppliers and alliances of NASCAR.
+Collaborations consists of distributors, providers and alliances of NASCAR.
 NASCAR used to get pay check of around $15 million annually from Turner Sports.
-NASCAR had to get approval from Turner Sport if it want to create its Facebook page, twitter account or even mobile application.
+NASCAR had to get approval from Turner Sport if it want to produce its Facebook page, twitter account or even mobile application.

-1. Maintaining and developing Facebook Page.
+1. Keeping and establishing Facebook Page.

 3. Developing New Games and enhancing current games for kids.

-4. Introducing multiculturalism at events.
+4. Introducing multiculturalism at occasions.

-5. Improving Client Experience at Tracks.
+5. Improving Consumer Experience at Tracks.

 Marketing Budget plan